Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Expand the prefab, and locate Grab FX/GrabTarget.
 GrabTarget is what you use for touching.
 Move it to an appropriate spot in your hierarchy.
 >
 > Grab FX/ColliderTarget is a box collider that represents the area you need to touch.
-Move it to an appropriate spot in your hierarchy.
+Move it outside of the prefab to an appropriate spot in your hierarchy.
 Scale it as needed.
 >
 > Grab FX/Container will be weighted between GrabTarget and ColliderTarget as they touch.
 Replace the Cube under the Container with your own objects, and fix transforms as needed.